-Fairfax, VA – September 27, 2002 – His excellency Jalbuu Coinhor, Mongolian ambassador to the United States, addressed the faculty and students of Virginia International University today at the school’s monthly luncheon.
+Fairfax, VA – September 27, 2002 – His excellency Jalbuu Coinhor, Mongolian ambassador to the United States, addressed the faculty and students of Fairfax University of America today at the school’s monthly luncheon.
 The students and staff were treated to a speech about the history of Mongolia, as well as Mongolia’s recent developments in international relations and trade.

 The ambassador discussed the general importance of international education in improving international relations and understanding among nations.

-Virginia International University is home to students from all over the world.
+Fairfax University of America is home to students from all over the world.
 It is an independent, non-profit university that offers courses in computers, business and English language proficiency.
 It currently has students from over 15 different countries from around the world.